Trump showerhead rule to increase water flow being dropped

 The Trump-era rule, finalized in December, allows each nozzle to spray as much as 2.5 gallons, not just the overall showerhead.

-A proposed rule change, set to be published in the Federal Register, reverts to the Obama-era standard.
+A proposed rule change, set to be published in the Federal Register next week, reverts to the Obama-era standard.
+The public will have 60 days to comment before a final rule is developed.

 The change will ensure that consumers continue to save money while reducing water use and paying lower energy bills, the Energy Department said.
 Officials estimated that the Obama-era rule saved households about $38 a year, and the Energy Department expects similar savings by reverting to the 2013 standard.

-The department said in a statement it “believes the 2013 definition of a showerhead strikes the right balance by allowing consumers to continue to have showerhead choices in the market, while placing an emphasis on water conservation and reduced utility bills.”
+“As many parts of America experience historic droughts, this commonsense proposal means consumers can purchase showerheads that conserve water and save them money on their utility bills,” Kelly Speakes-Backman, acting assistant secretary for the department’s Office of Energy Efficiency and Renewable Energy, said Friday.

 While publicly talking about the need to keep his hair “perfect,” Trump made increasing water flow and dialing back longstanding appliance conservation standards — including for light bulbs, toilets and dishwashers — a personal issue.